 Figure1 is a model that depicts six pillars of a high performing SRM culture.
 Organizations that are generating the greatest returns through their supplier relationships work toward maturity in these six areas.

-While shifts on the other five pillars of the SRM model are no doubt critical to success, the importance of investing into the information and technology pillar is equally as important.
+While shifts on the other five pillars of the SRM model are no doubt critical to success, the importance of investing in the information and technology pillar is equally as important.
 This is where many organizations struggle to gain traction.

-Efforts to embed a high-performing SRM culture without the use of technology often lead to inefficient use of resource, poor planning, inconsistent performance management and diluted execution of sourcing strategy.
+Efforts to embed a high-performing SRM culture without the use of technology often lead to inefficient use of resources, poor planning, inconsistent performance management and diluted execution of sourcing strategy.
 Using spreadsheets, or other dated methods, as the primary interface between buyers and suppliers to manage relationship interactions, is not a valuable or sustainable solution for the modern procurement organization.

-With interactive technology, a cross-functional team and its supplier are able to bilaterally share their goals, results, ideas, improvements and commitments across all dimensions of the business relationship, such as new business opportunities, performance management, risk, innovation, corporate citizenship, sustainability and many others.
-Technology enables managers to drive a level of rigor, visibility and efficiency in these areas that cannot be attained or sustained without it.
+With interactive technology, a cross-functional team and its supplier are able to bilaterally share their goals, results, ideas, improvements, and commitments across all dimensions of the business relationship, such as new business opportunities, performance management, risk, innovation, corporate citizenship, sustainability and many others.
+Technology enables managers to drive a level of rigor, visibility, and efficiency in these areas that cannot be attained or sustained without it.

 Despite its importance, most organizations still have a way to go on the SRM technology front.
 Figure 2 shows the findings of the 2015 Global SRM Research Report, administered annually by State of Flux, a global procurement consultancy, to a wide range of procurement practitioners across several industries.